Two managers gone in two days: What losing Cora, Hinch means for baseball

-The Red Sox issued a statement Tuesday from principal owner John Henry, chairman Tom Werner and CEO Sam Kennedy that read that after reviewing Manfred's report, "(W)e collectively decided that it would not be possible for Alex to effectively lead the club going forward and we mutually agreed to part ways.
+The Red Sox issued a statement on Tuesday from principal owner John Henry, chairman Tom Werner and CEO Sam Kennedy indicating that after reviewing Manfred's report, "...
+We collectively decided that it would not be possible for Alex to effectively lead the club going forward and we mutually agreed to part ways.
 This is a sad day for us.
 Alex is a special person and a beloved member of the Red Sox.
 We are grateful for his impact on our franchise.
 We will miss his passion, his energy and his significant contributions to the communities of New England and Puerto Rico."

 Indeed, Monday's report detailed that "Cora was involved in developing both the banging scheme and utilizing the replay review room to decode and transmit signs.
 Cora participated in both schemes, and through his active participation, implicitly condoned the players' conduct."